-In March 1910, Akiva Weiss (one of the founders of Ahuzat Bayit) settled with his pregenant wife and 7 children in his new house on Herzl Street.
-Soon Weiss’s wife gave birth to Tel-Aviv’s first born child, a girl named: Ahazabit.
-By the end of 1909 the first houses were built on Rothschild Boulevard.
-The houses were designed in Neo-Classic Romantic Style, examples include the “Twin House” on the corner of Strauss and Mazehstreet, the “Levine” house on Rothschild Boulevard or the “Pagoda” house on the corners of Melchett, Nachmani and Montifori streets.
+In March 1910, Akiva Weiss (one of the founders of Ahuzat Bayit) settled with his pregnant wife and 7 children in his new house on Herzl Street.
+Soon Weiss’s wife gave birth to Tel-Aviv’s firstborn child, a girl named: Ahazabit.
+By the end of 1909, the first houses were built on Rothschild Boulevard.
+The houses were designed in Neo-Classic Romantic Style, examples include the “Twin House” on the corner of Strauss and Mazehstreet, the “Levine” house on Rothschild Boulevard or the “Pagoda” house on the corners of Melchett, Nachmani and Montefiore streets.
 Research has shown that most of the first architects of Tel Aviv were born in Russia (48), Poland (31), Germany (13), Palestine (10), Austria & Romania (3).

 The Pagoda House is a Tel Aviv landmark